 So which is the best taper to choose?
 For the smaller machine you are unlikely to get a choice and MT2 will be almost standard, except perhaps for the miniature machine where there may be a built in collet system.
 The mid range hobby machine is likely to be offered with a choice of MT3 or R8, here R8 is probably the best choice with plenty of tooling, a good collet system and easy to remove.
 With larger machines the choice will likely be R8 or an ISO variant.
 For production work the ISO route is likely the best simply for the availability and range of tooling.
 If the machine has an auto tool changer then ISO is a must.
 If you are buying second hand then of course you don′t get a choice as changing the spindle taper isn′t really an option.

 Mid Size Milling Machines

 There are plenty of machines to choose from that are well suited to the home workshop and will do useful work.
 Like choosing a lathe, the best way to make a decision is to look at the real thing, wind the handles, do some measuring and if possible use it.
 Consider carefully the Z-axis height, it is very easy to fill the space between spindle and table with tooling.
 Check the Y-axis travel to ensure that the spindle can reach both sides of the table.
 Consider the height of the machine, some have handles at the top of the column, can you reach it when the mill is on your bench?
+Remember that the mill will need almost twice it′s static width for a working envelope to allow full table travel and some hand room.
 Compare specifications carefully but remember the figures only tell you what the seller wants you to know.
 Unlike domestic appliances, where there are plenty of comparison sites, you wont find the same for machine tools.
 You are pretty much on your own unless you have a friendly expert to hand.
 Here are just a few examples to whet your appetite.